fastify/fastify/CONTRIBUTING.md

 1. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
 1. Contributors should attempt to adhere to the prevailing code-style.
 1. At least two contributors, or one core member, must approve pull-requests prior to merging.
-1. All integrated CI services must be green, unless an agreement has been reached in the conversation about the exception, before a pull-request can be merged.
+1. All integrated CI services must be green before a pull-request can be merged.
-1. Breaking changes or significant new features must be merged by a core member.
-Small pull-requests, e.g. documentation typo corrections, may be merged by any member with commit access.
+1. SemVer-major changes in this repository must be merged by a lead maintainer.
+1. In case it is not possible to reach consensus in a pull-request, the decision is left to the lead mainatiners team.

 ### Fastify v1.x